mdohr07/mdohr/src/content/log.md

+**08.05.2025 20:33** Sometimes I feel like my relationship with drawing is ruined

 **08.05.2025 13:48** When practicing programming I switch between feeling very clueless and very smart.
 Confidence fluctuates — rapidly.

 **07.05.2025 10:55:** Main outpost visuals have been recalibrated.
 Interface now reflects mission identity more clearly.